101 Degrees Fahrenheit In Celsius

 Q3: Is there a simple way to remember the Fahrenheit to Celsius conversion?

 A: While the formula is the most accurate, a simplified approximation is to subtract 30 from the Fahrenheit temperature and then divide by two to get an approximate Celsius temperature.
-This method isn't perfect, but it can provide a rough estimate.
+So this method isn't perfect, but it can provide a rough estimate.
 For precise conversions, always use the formula: °C = (°F - 32) × 5/9.

 Q4: Can I use an online converter to check the accuracy of my calculations?